MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/03-billion-dollar-ai/07-pause-and-reflect.md

 #### 🤝 Practice Exercise

-Ask your AI Co-Teacher:
-> "I'm thinking about [your vertical market].
+> **Ask your AI**: "I'm thinking about [your vertical market].
 Help me identify ONE workflow in this vertical that's 90% mechanical (AI can automate) and 10% judgment (I provide strategy).
 Describe the workflow in detail."

 **Expected Outcome**: You'll practice applying all Chapter 3 frameworks (90-10 rule, vertical intelligence, PPP strategy) to your specific opportunity, then reality-check AI assessments with your domain knowledge.
 This teaches strategic thinking about automation opportunities.